-In some cases, financial service providers such as banks, insurance companies, civil-law notaries or tax consultants in the Netherlands, must investigate their clients and other parties concerned in order to confirm their identities.
-These cases are stipulated in the Prevention of Money Laundering and Terrorism Financing Act (Wet ter voorkoming van witwassen en het financieren van terrorisme, Wwft).
+Are you a financial service provider, such as a bank, an insurance company, a civil-law notary, or a tax consultant?
+In the Netherlands, you must investigate your clients and other parties concerned in order to confirm their identities.
+These cases are stipulated in the Money Laundering and Terrorist Financing (Prevention) Act (Wet ter voorkoming van witwassen en het financieren van terrorisme, Wwft, in Dutch).

 You have to perform a customer due diligence check: